- Original design

 Warmth came from large diameter cast iron pipes under the floor below the grills you can see each side of the main gangways, in which hot water circulated from a boiler in one of the cellars.
 Artificial light was provided by rows and rows of gas jets.
 You can still see the gas pipe and a few of the gas jets below the tall windows high up in the corners.
 Ventilation was from the wooden columns you can see placed against the wall at intervals.
 Air was admitted to the base of those columns from stone grills on the outside of the building and reached the interior of the chapel from the tops of the columns.
 They have hand-operated valves to control the amount of air being let in.
 The exhaust gases left through the the holes in the middle of the magnificent wooden ceiling, went up through a shaft constructed in the centre roof space and out of the little cupola or lantern which you can see outside at the summit of the roof.
 There remains a wind driven extractor fan up there which was intended to help extract the air, though how effective it was is difficult to say.

-The rose window above the organ with angels playing musical instruments was installed when the chapel was built and was designed and made by an Exeter stained glass maker called Frederick Drake.
+The rose window above the organ with angels playing musical instruments was installed when the chapel was built and was designed and made by a well known stained glass maker called Frederick Drake from Exeter.
 The Allon memorial of 1893 in the six lancet windows in the south wall is by Lavers and Westlake and shows scenes of preaching – in the lower windows Isaiah, Moses and John the Baptist, and Christ in the upper windows.

-The Plymouth Rock.
 Dr Allon had many connections with Congregational churches in America and he visited there several times.
-On one of those visits he was presented with a piece of the Plymouth Rock on which the Pilgrim Fathers landed in Plymouth Massachusetts in 1620 on arrival in the new world in search of a place where they could worship freely according to their beliefs.
-This piece of Rock is now placed in a niche above a doorway.
+On one of those visits he was presented with a piece of the Plymouth Rock on which the Pilgrim Fathers landed in Plymouth Massachusetts in 1620.
+This piece of Rock is now placed in a niche above a doorway to the right of the pulpit.

 The present chapel was dedicated in December 1877, just over 18 months after the laying of the foundation stone, with celebrations which lasted a fortnight.
 Gladstone came to the ceremony, so did a succession of well-known preachers like Newman Hall, R W Dale, and Charles Spurgeon, who preached to 3,500 people who crammed into the new building to hear him.
 Spurgeon no doubt took it in his stride, he regularly preached to crowds of 10,000 – and for several hours at a time.